MIT SPURS/Humphrey Collaboration

 An Invitation to Join A Global Network Of Mid-Career Urban Planners

-APA is inviting members to mentor mid-career urban planners from developing countries who are Hubert Humphrey Fellows at the Massachusetts Institute of Technology (MIT) each year from late August through early June.
+APA ID is inviting members to mentor mid-career urban planners from developing countries who are Hubert Humphrey Fellows at the Massachusetts Institute of Technology (MIT) each year from late August through early June.
 Through a highly competitive process, the US State Department selects a dozen or so urban planners, architects, and engineers from around the world to carry out a Humphrey Fellowship at MIT for a year of study, retooling, networking, and professional engagement.
 The goal is to give them opportunities to expand their professional skills, foster knowledge exchange with urban professionals in the US, and create institutional linkages between the Fellows and American planning organizations.
 It is also the goal of the program to help the Fellows develop a more nuanced understanding of planning in the US.

 Humphrey Fellows at MIT are based in SPURS (the Special Program for Urban and Regional Studies) in the Department of Urban Studies and Planning.

-2022-2023 Humphrey Fellows Information
+2024-2025 SPURS/Humphrey Fellows Information

 An interview with the SPURS/Humphrey Program Director Bish Sanyal